 To request an application be mailed to your address please contact The Warren County Child Care Services Unit at (518) 761-7687 or (518) 761-6327.

 - Preventive Services

-For further information please contact Preventative Services Supervisor Tracy Terry at (518) 761-6336
+For further information please contact Preventative Services Supervisor Tina Murray at (518) 761-6336

 The SNAP Program is a Federally funded program designed to supplement low-income households in order to meet basic nutritional needs.
 There are income and resources tests as well as employment-related requirements for able-bodied recipients.
 More information can be found on the NYS SNAP website.
 Specific information regarding SNAP and non-citizens can be found here as well.

 HEAP is a federally funded program to help low-income households with supplementing their home energy needs.
 Some components include: Regular Benefit, Emergency Benefit, Heating Equipment Repair or Replacement Benefit, Clean and Tune Benefit and Cooling Assistance.
 For more information visit https://otda.ny.gov/programs/heap/

 Medical Assistance (Medicaid) is authorized by Title XIX of the Social Security Act and instituted in New York State in 1966.
 Medicaid provides medical assistance for low-income individuals and families.
 The Medicaid program is funded with Federal, State and County taxes.
 Medicaid expenditures to providers comprise more than 80% of the entire Warren County Social Services Budget.

 In most cases, you may be eligible to receive medical assistance if you are in receipt of temporary assistance (TANF), receive supplemental income (SSI) or if you meet certain income, resource, age or disability criteria.
 There are also expanded eligibility levels, if you are pregnant or if you have a child.

 - Medical Transportation